 The total cost will vary – an attorney’s average hourly rate will range between $250-$1,000 (depending on where you’re located).
 While retaining an attorney is a more costly option, your contract or policy will be specifically drafted for your business or your particular transaction.

-If your online business is located or incorporated in California and you have no idea if you have the contracts and policies that you need, schedule a Contract Check-Up™ with me here.
+If your online business is located or incorporated in California and you have no idea if you have the contracts and policies that you need OR if your online business is located or incorporated in California and you need a custom contract or policy drafted, you can schedule a consultation with me here.

 *This post is an attorney communication under Rule 1-400 of the Rules of Professional Conduct of the State Bar of California and Business and Professions Code Sections 6157-6159.2.